The Fundamental Framework for Leading with Respect

 Completion of this workshop will help participants and their organization comply with legislative and regulatory requirements and all-but guarantee a significant boost in workplace morale, engagement and productivity.

-- The three critical responsibilities of leaders: modeling expectations, monitoring for team dysfunction and mitigating risk to the overall organization
+- The three critical responsibilities of respectful leaders: modeling expectations, monitoring for team dysfunction and mitigating risk to your organization

 - The six types of workplace dysfunction causing your best people to leave

-- Understanding your duty to inquire into workplace conflict and figuring out next steps
+- Understanding your proactive duty to inquire into and objectively resolve workplace dysfunction

 Supplemental Training Resources: